shoelace-style/shoelace/docs/pages/getting-started/customizing.md

 # Customizing

 Shoelace components can be customized at a high level through design tokens.
 This gives you control over theme colors and general styling.
-For more advanced customizations, you can make use of component parts and custom properties to target individual components.
+For more advanced customizations, you can make use of CSS parts and custom properties to target individual components.

 ## Design Tokens

 Shoelace makes use of several design tokens to provide a consistent appearance across components.
 You can customize them and use them in your own application with pure CSS — no preprocessor required.

 Design tokens offer a high-level way to customize the library with minimal effort.
 There are no component-specific variables, however, as design tokens are intended to be generic and highly reusable.
-To customize an individual component, refer to the section entitled [Component Parts](#component-parts).
+To customize an individual component, refer to the section entitled [CSS Parts](#css-parts).

 Design tokens are accessed through CSS custom properties that are defined in your theme.
 Because design tokens live at the page level, they're prefixed with `--sl-` to avoid collisions with other libraries.